 After military service, you will be transferred to the Reserve.
-Because the personnel of our Defence Forces is made up mainly of reservists during wartime, it is essential that training received during conscription is maintained and supplemented.
-Therefore, refresher exercises are organised.
-Refresher exercises are based on the Conscription Act, according to which rank and file in the Reserve can be called to refresher exercises for a total of 80 days, rank and file with special training (longer service period) for 150 days and officers, warrant officers and NCOs for a total of 200 days.
-If necessary the aforementioned quota can be exceeded by at most 20 days with the consent of those liable for military service and their employer.
-Refresher exercises are realised in the same composition as in training during the unit training period in military service.
+Because the personnel of our Defence Forces is made up mainly of reservists during wartime, it is essential that training received during conscript service is maintained and supplemented, for example in refresher training exercises.
+The refresher training exercises are based on the Conscription Act, according to which person who is in the reserve must take part in refresher exercises after receiving orders to attend training.
+The number of days depends on the training he or she initially received as a conscript.
+The maximum number of training days in the reserve for the rank and file is 80 days, rank and file that require special skills or rank and file that have been trained for special tasks (longer service period for rank and file) is 150 days and for NCO's, warrant officers and officers 200 days.